Raboro/todo-app-testing/todo-expo/DETOX.md

 # Detox

+> DISCLAIMER
+> Not working right know due to weird building errors with CMake

 Doc containing info on how to configure detox to work, because its really painful :/ Most of the tutorials are old